Sunday, March 16, 2014

 Title: Son of Babylon / Ibn Babil (2010)

 Set in the immediate aftermath of Saddam Hussein’s fall from power in 2003, Son of Babylon is about the journey of Ahmed, a young boy, and his Kurdish grandmother as they search for any trace of Ibrahim, the generation in-between them, who disappeared during the 1991 Persian Gulf War.
 Ahmed has not seen his father since birth.
-He has little concept of the politics and violence that has orphaned him and driven his grandmother almost to madness.
+He has little concept of the politics and violence that orphaned him and drove his grandmother to the edge of madness.
 With childlike adaptability, but not without inevitable fear and confusion, he has adjusted to the chaos and insecurity of Iraq in transition.
 He has learned Arabic and serves as translator for the duo, which means there is little his grandmother can do to protect him from the harsh reality of their quest as, gradually exhausting the possibility that Ibrahim is a prisoner or patient, they head towards newly uncovered mass graves bearing hundreds of thousands of corpses.
 Along the way they meet Musa, a guilt-ridden ex-soldier and the first father-figure Ahmed has ever known.